xrdebug/php/README.md

 ## Summary

 PHP client library for [xrDebug](https://xrdebug.com/).
-This library provides a set of functions to dump variables, send raw messages, and interact with the inspector.
+This library provides a set of functions to dump variables, send raw messages, and interact with the inspector from your codebase.

-VarDump functionality is provided by the [VarDump](https://chevere.org/packages/var-dump) package and throwable handling by the [ThrowableHandler](https://chevere.org/packages/throwable-handler) package.

 ## Quick start